boring-registry/boring-registry/README.md

 ### Recursive vs. non-recursive upload

 Walking the directory recursively is the default behavior of the `upload` command.
-This way all modules underneath the current directory will be checked for `boring-registry.hcl` files and modules will be packaged and uploaded if they not already exist.
+This way all modules underneath the current directory will be checked for `boring-registry.hcl` files and modules will be packaged and uploaded if they not already exist
 However, this can be unwanted in certain situations e.g. if a `.terraform` directory is present containing other modules that have a configuration file.
 The `--recursive=false` flag will omit this behavior.

 ### Fail early if module version already exists

 By default the upload command will silently ignore already uploaded versions of a module and return exit code `0`.
 For tagging mono-repositories this can become a problem as it is not clear if the module version is new or already uploaded.
 The `--ignore-existing=false` parameter will force the upload command to return exit code `1` in such a case.
-In combination with `--recursive=false` the exit code can be used to tag the GIT repository only if a new version was uploaded.
+In combination with `--recursive=false` the exit code can be used to tag the Git repository only if a new version was uploaded.

 ```shell
 for i in $(ls -d */); do